skeegenin/city-commissioners-data/Polling_Places/README.md

 Summary
 --------------------------
 This data set contains the list of polling places.
 It can be organized by ward/division, accessibility rating, or type of building.
+Any applications should utilize the API available at [phlapi.com/pollingplaces](http://phlapi.com/pollingplaces).

 Details
 -----------------